warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 ## Summary ##

 In this hands-on lab, you learned how to:

 - Create a new Service Fabric application using Visual Studio 2017.
 - Use the debugging and diagnostic tools provided by both Visual Studio and Service Fabric itself to run and monitor your Service Fabric application.
 - Configure communication between multiple services in a Service Fabric application.
 - Leverage partitioning and Reliable Services in order to provide scalability and fault-tolerance in a Service Fabric application.

-The application you built was fairly simple - it included a front-end display service and an inventory repository service.
+The application you built was fairly simple.
+It included a front-end display service and an inventory repository service.
 A more complete Microservices implementation might consist of several additional services communicating with each other and leveraging the Service Fabric infrastructure to resolve locations and addresses.
 In some cases, individual services might be assigned to specific subsets of the cluster that Service Fabric is managing, allowing different services to scale independently — a hallmark of a true Microservices implementation.

 As you have seen, using Azure Service Fabric it is possible to create applications that consist of several different kinds of services and to deploy them within a framework that supports both scalability and reliability.